THE TIME BETWEEN THE TWO WARS

 From 1919 to 1938

-The welcome given to the liberation troops and the legislative elections of 1919 were both perceived as a plebiscite in favour of France, but the enthusiasm quickly gave way to a certain “malaise.”
+The welcome given to the liberation troops and the legislative elections of 1919 were perceived as a plebiscite in favor of France.
+But the enthusiasm was soon followed by tensions.

-Linguistic difficulties, triage commissions and, later, the French government’s desire to suppress differences such as bilingualism, the Concordat, and social gains in Alsace and Moselle, caused a serious crisis.
-This climate favoured the rise of the separatist movement in Alsace.
+The linguistic difficulties, the sorting commissions and later the will of the French government to suppress the particularities (bilingualism, Concordat, social benefits…) in Alsace and in Moselle provoke a serious crisis.
+This climate favored the rise of the autonomist movement in Alsace.

-In the 1930s, Hitler’s rise to power and the degradation of the international situation led to the clear decline of this separatist movement.
+In the 1930s, Hitler’s rise to power and the deterioration of the international situation led to the clear decline of the separatist movement.